Type 1 diabetes: Hyperglucagonemia

-Onset of type 1 diabetes is followed by an increase in glucagon secretion after meals.
-Increases have been measured up to 37% during the first year of diagnosis, while c-peptide levels (indicative of islet-derived insulin), decline by up to 45%.
+The onset of type 1 diabetes is followed by an increase in glucagon secretion after meals.
+Increases have been measured up to 37% during the first year of diagnosis, while C-peptide levels (indicative of islet-derived insulin), decline by up to 45%.
 Insulin production will continue to fall as the immune system destroys beta cells, and islet-derived insulin will continue to be replaced by therapeutic exogenous insulin.
 Simultaneously, there is measurable alpha cell hypertrophy and hyperplasia in the early stage of the disease, leading to expanded alpha cell mass.
 This, together with failing beta cell insulin secretion, begins to account for rising glucagon levels that contribute to hyperglycemia.
-Some researchers believe glucagon dysregulation to be the primary cause of early stage hyperglycemia.
+Some researchers believe glucagon dysregulation to be the primary cause of early-stage hyperglycemia.
 Leading hypotheses for the cause of postprandial hyperglucagonemia suggest that exogenous insulin therapy is inadequate to replace the lost intraislet signalling to alpha cells previously mediated by beta cell-derived pulsatile insulin secretion.
 Under this working hypothesis intensive insulin therapy has attempted to mimic natural insulin secretion profiles in exogenous insulin infusion therapies.

+In young people with type 1 diabetes, unexplained deaths could be due to nighttime hypoglycemia triggering abnormal heart rhythms or cardiac autonomic neuropathy, damage to nerves that control the function of the heart.